motherjones/us-color-coded-map/README.md

 Make a copy of [this template](https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdHc4MDVLcEl6bHFhczNKSzZUem1VYWc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
 Rename the spreadsheet as you see fit.
 Change the owner of the spreadsheet to MoJo Data in `Share > Advanced`.

-In order for the slider to be able to read your spreadsheet, you'll need to make your new spreadsheet public.
+In order for the map to be able to read your spreadsheet, you'll need to make your new spreadsheet public.
 Go to `File` and click on `Publish to the web,` then click on `Start publishing`.

 A URL will appear.
 It will look something like this: